NC (Numerical Control)

 CNC technology consists of three parts: machine tool body, CNC system and peripheral technology.

-The machine tool body is mainly composed of basic parts such as bed, column, guide rail, working table and other supporting parts such as tool holder and tool magazine.
+The machine frame kit is mainly composed of basic parts such as bed, column, guide rail, working table and other supporting parts such as tool holder and tool magazine.

-Peripheral technology mainly includes tool technology (mainly refers to tool system), programming technology, and management technology.
+Peripheral technology mainly includes tool technology (tool system), programming technology, and management technology.

 CNC: Computer Numerical Control.

 G-Code: A universal numerical control (NC) machine tool language that specifies axis points to which the machine will move.